CharlieDreemur/ChatgptUnityAllInOne/README.md

 ### Direclty Download
 Download the unitypackage from Release, or
 Direct download whole repo as a zip, unzip it and copy the whole Assets/ChatgptAllInOne Folder to your Assets folder.
-You can also clone the whole repo by type
+You can also clone the whole repo by type in terminal
 ```
 git clone https://github.com/CharlieDreemur/ChatgptUnityAllInOne.git
 ```